 Property Prices Can Be Expensive

-The current average UK property value is currently £264,244.
-Naturally, this is an incredibly high number which is likely to rise, and this can put many landlords off from buying real estate.
+The average UK property value is £292,059.
+This is an incredibly high number that is likely to rise, and it can deter many landlords from buying real estate.

-While there are various ways to combat high house prices in the property market, including borrowing money with a buy-to-let mortgage or investing in REITs, there is no escaping the fact that you’ll need a considerable amount of cash before you can start real estate investing.
+While there are various ways to combat high house prices in the property market, including borrowing money with a buy-to-let mortgage, there is no escaping the fact that you’ll need a considerable amount of cash before you can start real estate investing.

 Of course, this property cost is for the entire UK average.
-You can find far cheaper properties closer to £100k depending on what property type you want and which city you look for.
+You can find far cheaper properties closer to £100k depending on what property type you want and which city you are looking for.

-For our money, you can maximise your investment potential by securing a buy-to-let apartment in a city centre location like Liverpool, which will be available at far closer to £100k, while also offering strong returns upwards of 6% NET.
+For our money, you can maximise your investment potential by securing a buy-to-let apartment in a city centre location like Liverpool.
+These apartments will be available for far closer to £100k and offer strong returns upwards of 6% NET.

 Real Estate Ongoing Costs Can Be Pricey

-Alongside the higher prices for purchasing buy-to-let property, there are also many monthly expenses to deal with that aren’t present in alternative strategies like stock investing.
+Alongside the higher prices for purchasing buy-to-let property, there are also many monthly expenses that aren’t present in alternative strategies like stock investing.

 To afford the money involved with buying an investment property in the UK housing market, you’ll likely opt for a buy-to-let mortgage.

-Lenders will have a more thorough application process than for traditional residential mortgages, and you will need to be able to prove the returns you will make from the property will be enough to pay the mortgage.
+Lenders will have a more thorough application process than traditional residential mortgages, and you will need to prove that the returns you will make from the property will be enough to pay the mortgage.

-Stamp duty tax is another high entry cost, with buy to let investors paying a 3% surcharge on top of standard rates (check out our stamp duty guide to learn more).
+Stamp duty tax is another high entry cost, with buy to let investors pay a 5% surcharge on top of standard rates (check out our stamp duty guide to learn more).

 All the costs you can expect to pay include: